vcstkv/cs361/README.md

 - Delete temporary data files when no longer needed
 - Rotate API tokens regularly

+## Acknowledgements

+Thanks to [Alex Ulbrich](https://github.com/adulbrich) for Peer Review scripts in R

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.